Story of the most expensive software bug in the world.

 It is so absurd that the inclusion of that module almost feels ritualistic.

 Therein lies the difference between a coder and a software engineer.
 I am writing about this bug to shed light into the design thinking you need to go through before you can be a good engineer.
-By going through mankind’s bugs, we get a clearer picture about where we screwed up.
+By going through mankind’s bugs, we get a clearer picture of where we screwed up.
 We have man-killing self-driving Ubers and Exploding SpaceX rockets and iPhones failing to unlock faces during the product launches.
 All these bugs create new stories.
 The story of the software itself and the way they evolved.
-A study about bugs is a study about software itself.
+A study about bugs is a study about the software itself.

 “When the great library burnt, the first 10 ,000 years of stories were reduced to ashes.
 But those stories never really vanished .
 They became a new story.
 The story of the fire itself.” — Dr Ford, Westworld.

 A study about bugs is like learning history.
-You can spot it when it repeats; primarily because it arises from abstract mind-set and attitude.
+You can spot it when it repeats; primarily because it arises from abstract mindset and attitude.

 Software evolves through time; it accumulates the logic and wisdom of thousands of engineers nurturing it- and grows out to millions of lines of code, branching, unfolding and intertwining; across multiple threads and branches.
 It is more like a living organism.
 Someone who author software in the current world should understand this.
 You write code for the world.
 So you can’t skip the world.
 It is your target environment.
 Your garden of Eden.
 You need to know as much as you can.
 You don’t need a syllabus.
 Essentially, everything operating around you is your source of knowledge and wisdom.
 Even the suggested feed in which you are reading this story.